2018 Westminster City Council election

-The 2018 Westminster City Council elections were held on 3 May 2018, the same day as other London Boroughs.
+The 2018 Westminster City Council election was held on 3 May 2018, the same day as other London Boroughs.
 All 60 seats were up for election along with the 12 seats of Queen's Park Community Council, the parish council in the north west of the city.
-Despite initial expectations of Labour gains across the borough, the Conservative party were able to hold the council and only lost 3 seats.
+Despite initial expectations of Labour gains across the borough, the Conservative party were able to hold the council and only lost three seats.
 The Conservatives won the popular vote across the borough by a small margin of 923 votes (1.7%), but nonetheless won a decisive victory in terms of seats, winning 41 councillors to Labour's 19.

 The Conservatives, Labour and the Liberal Democrats all ran full slates of 60 candidates.
-There were also candidates from the Greens as well as three from the Campaign Against Pedestrianisation of Oxford Street.
+There were also candidates from the Greens, as well as three from the Campaign Against Pedestrianisation of Oxford Street.

 The count took place in Lindley Hall and ran overnight.